-Sub-Fund performance is represented by the gross asset value (GAV), net of all costs, before provision of performance fees and taking into account the subscriptions and redemptions.

-The performance fee could also be payable in case the share class has overperformed the reference benchmark but had a negative performance.
-For further illustration and concrete examples on the performance fee calculation method, please refer to Chapter 20 paragraph 3 of this prospectus.

-The Reference indicator serving as the basis for calculating the performance fee is is the JP Morgan Global Government Bond Index calculated with coupons reinvested.
+Sub-Fund performance is represented by the gross asset value (GAV), net of all costs, before provision of performance fees and taking into account the subscriptions and redemptions.The performance fee could also be payable in case the share class has overperformed the reference benchmark but had a negative performance.
+For further illustration and concrete examples on the performance fee calculation method, please refer to Chapter 20 paragraph 3 of this prospectus.The Reference indicator serving as the basis for calculating the performance fee is the JPM Global Government Bond Index.